Charity012/Charity012/README.md

 #### Design and Development
 I am a solution oriented Software Developer, self taught lifelong leaner.
 I enjoy development because of the satisfaction I get by overcoming challenges and the ability to provide software services that positively impact the life of an individual and the community as a whole.

-Skills: PYTHON / REACT / JS / HTML / CSS / TYPESCRIPT / SQL / MONGODB / DJANGO / EXPESSJS / NODEJS
+Skills: PYTHON / REACT / JAVASCRIPT / HTML / CSS / TYPESCRIPT / SQL / MONGODB / DJANGO / EXPESSJS / NODEJS  / KOTLIN

 - 🔭 I’m currently working on this page.